Lactifluus corrugis

 Lactifluus corrugis (formerly Lactarius corrugis), commonly known as the corrugated-cap milky, is an edible species of fungus in the family Russulaceae.

 Taxonomy

 The species was first described by American mycologist Charles Horton Peck in 1880.

 Description

-The brownish-red cap is wide, and is usually dusted by a light bloom (turning dark when touched).
+The brownish-red cap is 4-12 cm wide, and is usually dusted by a light bloom (turning dark when touched).
 The gills are light yellow and leak white latex, which stains brown.
 The stem is 4-13 cm long and 1.5-2.5 cm.
 The spore print is white.

 It resembles Lactifluus volemus, the latex of which also stains brown.
 Additionally, L. hygrophoroides has a pinkish-orange cap.

 Habitat and distribution

 The mushroom can be found under oak trees in eastern North America between July and September.

 Uses

 L. corrugis is considered a choice edible mushroom.